griffindavis02/eth-bit-flip/README.md

 configuration CLI for your use.
 You can then run the make commands seen on the go-ethereum GitHub page to build the tools.

+You will need to clone this repository to set up tests so you could run the local `patch.py` script but the above command will be more up-to-date.

 ## License

 The eth-bit-flip library (all code within this repository) is licensed under